Compute

 Starting Labeling

 1. Log in to the ModelArts management console.
-In the left navigation pane, choose Data Management > Label Data.
+In the navigation pane on the left, choose Data Preparation > Label Data.

 2. On the right of the labeling job list, select a labeling type from the job type drop-down list.
 Click the job to be performed based on the labeling type.
 The details page of the job is displayed.